shrutizamwar/MobileCart_Angular/README.md

 # MobileCart_Angular

-Made changes to client side code - Used Angular.js to organize Javascript code into Contoroller, Services and models.
+Made changes to client side code - Used Angular.js to organize Javascript code into Contoroller, Services and templates.